-Objective Outcome Board and E xecutive Board and Executive level vacancies: continue to aim to proactively source and consider a minimum of 30% female applicants for Board and executive level vacancies.
-Macquarie Telecom has policies and practices in place to support our ongoing commitment to this objective.
-Board composition: maintain female representation on the Macquarie Telecom Board of Directors.
-We continue to maintain 20% female representation on our Board.
-General Ensure that Macquarie Telecom continues to have a Diversity Officer responsible for reviewing progress and report annually to the Board.
+Board and Executive Objective Outcome Board and Executive level Macquarie Telecom has vacancies: continue to aim policies and practices to proactively source and in place to support our consider a minimum of ongoing commitment to this 30% female applicants for objective.
+Board and executive level vacancies.
+Board composition: We continue to maintain maintain female 20% female representation representation on the on our Board.
+Macquarie Telecom Board of Directors.

+General Objective Outcome Ensure that Macquarie Telecom continues to have a Diversity Officer responsible for reviewing progress and report annually to the Board.
 A HR employee continues to hold the position of Diversity Officer.
 Aim to maintain a Macquarie Telecom female population of 26% or greater by June 2017.
 Macquarie Telecom currently has a female population of 27.9%.
 Aim to maintain current ratio of female people managers (as reported in FY16 Annual Report - 23.8%).
 The proportion of female people managers is currently 30.0%.